satori-com/mzbench/doc/scenarios/tutorial.md

     Great, it works!
 But one request isn't going to load your web app too much, is it?
 Let's extend our scenario to generate some proper load.

-4. Modify *myscenario.erl* so that it looks like this:
+4. Modify *myscenario.bdl* so that it looks like this:

         pool(size = 1,
              worker_type = http_worker):